 Symptoms of Thermophobia

-Some Thermophobia symptoms sound innocent.
+Some thermophobia symptoms sound innocent.
 For example, you may prefer wearing lightweight clothing and staying indoors on warm days.
-But for most sufferers, Thermophobia is characterized by severe and chronic anxiety.
-It can get so bad that you end up getting a panic attack.
-Here’s a comprehensive list of physical and psychological symptoms of Thermophobia:
+But for most sufferers, thermophobia is characterized by severe and chronic anxiety.
+Here’s an extensive list of physical, mental, and emotional symptoms of thermophobia:

 Physical Symptoms